 STANDARD MEASURE 9.9 Initial Assessment The Initial Assessment is required for PLWHs who are enrolled in Non-Medical Case Management (N-MCM) services.
 It expands upon the information gathered during the intake phase to provide the broader base of knowledge needed to address complex, longer- standing access and/or barriers to medical and/or psychosocial needs.
-The 30-day completion time permits the initiation of case management activities to meet immediate needs and allows for a more thorough collection of assessment information: a) PLWH's support service status and needs related to: • Nutrition/Food bank • Financial resources and entitlements • Housing • Transportation • Support systems • Partner Services and HIV disclosure • Identification of vulnerable populations in the home (i.e. children, elderly and/or disabled) and assessment of need (e.g. food, shelter, education, medical, safety (CPS/APS referral as indicated) • Family Violence • Legal needs (ex.
-Health care proxy, living will, guardianship arrangements, landlord/tenant disputes, SSDI applications) • Linguistic Services, including interpretation and translation needs • Activities of daily living • Knowledge, attitudes and beliefs about HIV disease • Sexual health assessment and risk reduction counseling • Employment/Education b) Additional information • PLWH strengths and resources • Other agencies that serve PLWH and household • Brief narrative summary of assessment session(s) Percentage of PLWHs who access N-MCM services that have a completed assessment within 30 calendar days of the first appointment to access N-MCM services and includes all required documentation.
+The 30-day completion time permits the initiation of case management activities to meet immediate needs and allows for a more thorough collection of assessment information: a) PLWH's support service status and needs related to: Nutrition/Food bank Financial resources and entitlements Housing Transportation Support systems Partner Services and HIV disclosure Identification of vulnerable populations in the home (i.e. children, elderly and/or disabled) and assessment of need (e.g. food, shelter, education, medical, safety (CPS/APS referral as indicated) Family Violence Legal needs (ex.
+Health care proxy, living will, guardianship arrangements, landlor/tenant disputes, SSDI applications) Linguistic Services, including interpretation and translation needs Activities of daily living Knowledge, attitudes and beliefs about HIV disease Sexual health assessment and risk reduction counseling Employment/Education Additional information Percentage of PLWHs who access N-MCM services that have a completed assessment within 30 calendar days of the first appointment to access N-MCM services and includes all required documentation.
 Percentage of PLWHs that received at least one face-to-face meeting with the N-MCM staff that conducted the initial assessment.
-Percentage of PLWHs who have documented Initial Assessment in the primary client record.
+Percentage of PLWHs who have documented Initial Assessment in the primary client record. • Brief narrative summary of assessment session(s)